yueureka/DataScienceProjects/README.md

 # Data Science Projects

-This folder contains the projects related to Data Science, the programming language is Python3.7, JupyterNotebook is used for data analysis and presentation
+This folder contains the projects related to Data Science, Python3 is the programming language, JupyterNotebook is used for data analysis and presentation.
 The projects are:
 1. Individual’s income classifier	with classification methods
 2. Flower image classifier in deep neural network